Release muscle stiffness

 • Sensitivity to pressure pain: The affected areas can react sensitively to pressure.
 Even light pressure can cause pain and worsen the symptoms.

 • Radiating pain: Sometimes muscle stiffness can also radiate pain to neighboring areas.
-For example, trigger points in the neck can cause headaches or facial pain.
+For example Trigger points in the neck can cause headaches or facial pain.

 • Numbness and tingling: In some cases, muscle stiffness can cause numbness or tingling in the affected areas, which may indicate nerve irritation.